pathikrit/better-files/README.md

 val source : scala.io.BufferedSource   = file.content
 val buffer : java.nio.ByteBuffer       = file.byteBuffer
 ```
+Note: The above APIs can be traversed atmost once e.g. `file.bytes` is a `Iterator[Byte]` which only allows `TraversableOnce`.
+To traverse it multiple times without creating a new iterator instance, convert it into some other collection e.g. `file.bytes.toStream`

 You can supply your own codec too for anything that does a read/write (it assumes `scala.io.Codec.default` if you don't provide one):
 ```scala